hadley/recipes/recipes/sweets/chocolate-peanut-slab.md

 Mix all dry ingredients together and add melted kremalta.
 Pour into shallow tin to set

 Comments: Tasty but probably very unhealthy now we know about hyrdrogentaed veg fat.
+Source: Rally cook book, page 203